julianeon/julianeon/README.md

 I'm a software consultant and product support aficionado living in San Francisco, California.
 You can read my thoughts on [product support](product_support.md).

-I worked at PagerDuty, Ripple and GraphQL, helping users with open source products.
+I worked at PagerDuty, Ripple and Apollo GraphQL, helping users with open source products.

 In the past few years, I've used React a lot with AWS, especially AWS Amplify and its associated services: s3, Cognito, DynamoDB, AppSync, and Lambda.